njokinjeri/basics-showcase/README.md

 # Basics Showcase

 A curated collection of small web experiments built to strengthen core front-end foundations.
 Each project focuses on the essentials: HTML5, CSS3, and Vanilla JavaScript.
-No frameworks.
-No shortcuts.
-Just fundamentals practiced deliberately.

 *Live site*: **https://basics-showcase.vercel.app/**